Cub Scout Leaders:

 All you need to know about registration, payment dates, rules and safety, schedules, programs, camperships and forms.

 Summer Camp Fee Assistance

 Camperships – Scouts of the Tuscarora Council have the opportunity to attend our summer camps regardless of their financial situation, due in part to our Campership program.
 This program is available to any scout who has exhausted all other financial aid and fund-raising options.
 There is a limited amount of funds available for camperships, so it is important that they go to the scouts that are most in need.
 Camperships are limited to in-council camps, and one per camper, per camp season.
-For more information, contact our Program Director, Sarah Fernandez, at email@example.com.
+For more information, contact, Kirk Mayes, at email@example.com.

 Camp Refund Policy

 Refund requests must be made in writing and submitted to the Council office.
 Download your appropriate leader guide for complete details.
 For more information about camp, please contact our office at 919-734-1714.